matvore/hesokuri/README.md

 repositories between multiple machines on a network.
 It is useful in the following situations:

-1. You want the piece of mind of controlling the machines where your source code is stored.
+1. You want the peace of mind of controlling the machines where your source code is stored.
 2. You control/own multiple machines and work on the same project on them.
 3. You want changes on one machine to appear on all other machines as soon as